isomerpages/moe-yuyingsec/_key-programmes/Learning for Life Programme.md

 The students give back to the society by organising a school-wide donation drive for a welfare organisation of their choice.
 This community partnership creates opportunities for students to consider active volunteerism beyond their secondary school education.

 ![](/images/LLP4.png)

+#### TIER 2 LLP in Yuying

+##### Social Entrepreneurs in Action

+Each year, selected VIA ambassadors and CCA or Student Leaders showing extraordinary passion and ‘Spirit to Serve’ continue to hone their skills in community leadership.
+They apply their social entrepreneurship skills to raise funds for a social cause of their choice.